 After that we passed into Christiania, the free town of Copenhagen, a place filled with graffiti and a kind of let’s say bohemian lifestyle.
 The “village” is situated on the shore of Stadsgraven Lake and about 850 people live here.
 It’s a place of colors, set on an abandoned military site, with their own rules and independent from the Danish government.
 It is a hippie place, with lots of art studios, music venues, workshops and handmade houses, but also with a lot of hash dealers.
 It is not advised to take pictures in Christiania.

 We had a stop at a café there, where my friend decided he will rest for a bit because he was feeling unwell due to a cold.
 I wanted to see the Little Mermaid statue so we agreed to meet back later in the same place.
-I got out of Christiania and head over the bridge, towards Nyhavn.
+I went out of Christiania and head over the bridge, towards Nyhavn, one of the most Instagrammable places in Copenhagen.
 Little did I know I was actually heading that way because I confused this iconic place with the Christianshavn canal.
 It was a very pleasant surprise seeing the coloured houses and the big wooden boats anchored on each side of the canal.
 Unfortunately I was too late for a boat ride on the canals of Copenhagen, missing the last one by just a couple of minutes.
 The price for the boat tour is 80DK.
 Here I had however another “hot dog” stop, spending another 25DKK.

 The walk to the statue of the Little Mermaid was beautiful but the weather was starting to get very bad.
 By the time I got back my shoes were full with water and my feet wet.
 The Little Mermaid is actually very little but the area where it’s situated is very nice.
 There is a fortress shaped as a star near it, with a church and a windmill inside.
 The barracks are used by the Danish military.